-Anchored at the entrance to the Independence community, Homestead Park is a shared, historical space for all residents to enjoy.
+Anchored at the entrance to the Independence community in Denver metro (Elizabeth), Homestead Park is a shared, historical space for all residents to enjoy.
 It’s a tribute to the early ranch with many of the original buildings that are being transformed into innovative and useful amenities to bring neighbors and families together to play, relax and reconnect.

-The original Victorian home is being preserved at the heart of the neighborhood.
+The original Victorian home and Homestead Cabin are being preserved at the heart of the neighborhood.

 Indoor/outdoor space, reservable for private events and gatherings.

 Raised beds for harvesting your own fruits and vegetables.
 With DUG and Butterfly Pavilion.